Group

 Theses:

-Jackson Woodruff, Acceleration for the many, not the few, PhD Thesis, 2024 PDF
+Jackson Woodruff, Acceleration for the many, not the few, PhD Thesis, 2024 (To Appear)

 Jackson Woodruff, Analyzing data center applications using high precision packet traces, Master's Dissertation, 2019.
 PDF